-Trump Administration Revokes Protection from Deportation for 60,000 Haitians
+Trump Administration Revokes Protection From Deportation for 60,000 Haitians

-Since 1990, the Temporary Protected Status program has shielded foreign nationals from deportation if the executive branch determines that they’re likely to find unsafe conditions – such as from a natural disaster or conflict – if they return home.
-For many years renewing TPS status was seen as an obscure bureaucratic matter, and about 320,000 people now benefit from the program.
+Since 1990, the Temporary Protected Status program has shielded foreign nationals from deportation if the executive branch determines that they’re likely to find unsafe conditions — such as from a natural disaster or conflict — if they return home.
+For many years, renewing TPS status was seen as an obscure bureaucratic matter.
+About 320,000 people now benefit from the program.

-However, a program that lets people from troubled nations stay in the U.S. indefinitely does not jibe with the Trump’s administration’s approach to immigration policy.
-After announcing it would not renew the temporary status of 2,500 Nicaraguans earlier this month, on Monday acting homeland security secretary Elaine Duke said 60,000 Haitians should prepare to exit the U.S. within the next 18 months.
+However, a program that lets people from troubled nations stay in the U.S. indefinitely does not jibe with the Trump administration’s approach to immigration policy.
+After announcing it would not renew the temporary status of 2,500 Nicaraguans earlier this month, on Monday acting Homeland Security secretary Elaine Duke said 60,000 Haitians should prepare to exit the U.S. within the next 18 months.

 The Haitians were given protected status after an earthquake ravaged the country in 2010.
 Department of Homeland Security officials noted that the program was always meant to be temporary, and said the “extraordinary conditions” that led to the Haitians being allowed to remain in the U.S. “no longer exist.”